Nutritional Strategies to Reduce Muscle Cramping

 Magnesium is often used to prevent recurrent cramping.
 Some people respond, others do not.
 A diet rich in leafy greens, legumes, seafood (tuna, salmon) and wholegrains will ensure adequate magnesium stores in most people.

-TAKE HOME MESSAGE.
+TAKE HOME MESSAGE

-If cramping is ongoing and debilitating to your performance, see your Dietitian for an individually considered nutrition and hydration cramping strategy.
+And lastly, if cramping is ongoing and debilitating to your performance, see your Dietitian for an individually considered nutrition and hydration cramping strategy.